yuwei-cao-git/DRI-EDIA-F4A/src/Alliance_tutorial/training_on_cloud_steps.md

 ---
-title: Tutorial - Train your model on a cluster
+title: Workshop 3 Tutorial - Train your model on a cluster
 nav_order: 6
 ---